Who do you want to be as a supervisor in 10 years?

 - promotion of the work of good students through networks; and

-Reflect too on the following activities of good research supervisors that you might already do or might want to start doing.
+When undertaking supervision for the first time, it can be helpful to clarify your own views about the scope and boundaries of the supervisory role.
+Reflect on the following activities of good research supervisors that you might already do or might want to start doing.

 - Appreciating individual differences (e.g., uniqueness of each candidate and candidate differences within each stage)